 As a client of TAG Associates, your portfolio’s asset allocation will be determined based on your discussions about your financial situation with an advisor.
 This process includes taking inventory of existing assets, identifying goals, setting objectives, considering risk tolerance and gaining a clear understanding of cash flow needs.

-The firm considers and uses separate accounts, exchange-traded funds (ETFs), mutual funds, alternative investments and direct investments when building client accounts.
-It specifically uses alternative investments in an attempt to generate additional return, smooth volatility, hedge risk and deliver better returns on investment through investing in assets that may not reflect true market value (read: inefficient markets).
+Alternative investments are used by the firm in an attempt to generate additional return, smooth volatility, hedge risk and deliver better returns on investment through investing in assets that may not reflect true market value (read: inefficient markets).

 Fees TAG Associates charges for its services